yapplications/ADB-GUI/README.md

 5. On first run: change 'adb path' in preference screen to point to your local adb

 ## Submit an issue
-If you encountered a problem, something is not working, please open an issue.
+If you encountered a problem, something is not working, please open an issue.</br>
-But before you do so please go to the app path, open 'preference' file,
+But before you do so please go to the app path, open 'preference' file,</br>
-Change: "debug":false -> "debug":true
+Change: "debug":false -> "debug":true</br>
 Try to recreate your error and send me the last logs (both the error and regular one) created at: 'app-logs' directory under you app directory.

 ## Use Cases: